About us

 During the last 10 years in the East Bay, Tracy has worked within the nonprofit sector to uplift the voices and power of refugees, immigrants, workers, women, youth, LGBTQ community, and incarcerated individuals.
 With her creative passion for visual storytelling, she decided to take my own vision into own hands and became a freelancer in videography and graphic facilitation.
 Today she is back home in San Jose with her parents, trying to combine all her worlds.

-Sal Tran is a queer Vietnamese filmmaker and touring speaker based in Oakland, CA. They are one of the co-founders of SunKissed Productions, a multi-media independent film collective led by queer and gender non-binary, Asian-American artists.
-They are also the founder of a cooking web series called Lost in the Fish Sauce that aims to reclaim the journey of healing through spices and food.
-Sal’s work is rooted in the power of storytelling and its ability to create, reclaim, and cultivate a space of growth, accountability, and groundedness.
+Sage Tran (formerly known as Sal Tran) is a queer and trans Vietnamese filmmaker and somatic healing facilitator, raised and rooted in the Bay Area.
+They are one of the co-founders of SunKissed Productions, an independent multimedia film collective led by queer and non-binary Asian-American artists.
+Sage is also the creator of a cooking web series called Lost in the Fish Sauce, which aims to reclaim the journey of healing through spices and food.